 “Which is probably why she didn’t tell us,” Devikra said.
 “But that doesn’t mean she’s guilty.”

 “So she killed her husband?
-Come on, Leandros.
+Come, Leandros.
 By all accounts, she loved him,” Devikra said, watching Leandros closely.
-“It’s not like you to jump to conclusions like this.
-“What’s going on?”
+“It’s not like you to jump to conclusions.
+What’s wrong?”

 Leandros groaned and rubbed his eyes.
 “I’d rather Penelope was behind this than an Enforcer.”